How do we age? The hallmarks of ageing

 12. Imbalance of the intestinal flora (dysbiosis)

 The human body is colonised by a large number of microorganisms, including bacteria, fungi, protists and viruses, collectively known as the microbiome.
-It is estimated that for every human cell there is at least one non-human cell in our body.
+It is estimated that for every human cell there is at least one non-human cell in our bodies.

 References: